Finance Team

 What if the contractor is a community member?

-If the contractor is a community member, have them sign our Contractor Liability Waiver, and get the signed copy to the HOA Treasurer.
+If the contractor is a community member, have them sign our Contractor Liability Waiver.
+Signed waivers should be placed in the HOA mailbox in the Common House mailroom.

 What's required when a community member uses community resources for private commercial use?

-The community member must sign our Commercial Private Use of Community Resources Liability Waiver and get the signed copy to the HOA Treasurer.
+The community member must sign our Commercial Private Use of Community Resources Liability Waiver.
+Signed waivers should be placed in the HOA mailbox in the Common House mailroom.

 This activity is not covered by our insurance.
 A community member using community resources for private commercial use is encouraged to consult with their own insurance agent to see what insurance may be appropriate.